jenssegers/laravel-raven/README.md

 ### Context informaton

-You can pass user information as context like this:
+The included context builder will automatically collect information about the current logged in user and the session information.
+If can pass additional user context information like this:

 ```php
 Log::error('Something went wrong', [